usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

 Plugin Parameter Types are used primarily to validate that the outputs of a plugin are compatible with the inputs of another plugin in which its outputs are used.
-Plugin Parameter types are effectively a way of ensuring compatibility among plugins and artifacts, similarly to how types are used in modern programming languages to ensure that the parameters to a function are compatible with the object being passed in.
+Plugin Parameter types are effectively a way of ensuring compatibility among plugins and artifacts, similar to how types are used in modern programming languages to ensure that the parameters to a function are compatible with the object being passed in.